neil-r/study_wsd/README.md

 2. Different prompts are tested to evaluate "How does the prompt strategy affect LLMs performance?"

 ### Example Prompt

+What is the meaning of the word "investigation" in "The Fulton said Friday an investigation of Atlanta's recent primary produced 'no evidence' that any irregularities took ."?

+Options:
+1. the work of inquiring into something thoroughly and systematically'
+2. Other

 ## Question 3: What is the capability of LLMs to accurately describe a definition of a new word from one-shot learning prompt that provides an example of the word in a paragraph?